sim0n-sys/pizza-website/README.md

 ## ATHOR
-Simon Mungai Njoroge- This project was completed as part of Code Moringa Mentored Online Full Stack Web Development course in 2021.
+imon Mungai Njoroge- This project was completed as part of Code Moringa Mentored Online Full Stack Web Development course in 2021.

 #### BRIEF DESCRIPTION
 This is a website that allow consumers to order pizza from Kalos pizza place.